Rockets of Today

 Or that might all get dropped, as they are also starting a parallel effort to make a reusable methane burning launcher for midsize payloads.

-And in late 2023, the military has tried out a small solid-fuel launcher which we know almost nothing about — not even a name other than Solid Fuel Space Launcher.
+And in late 2023, the military has tried out a small solid-fuel launcher which we know almost nothing about — not even a name other than Solid Fuel Space Launcher (SFSL).
 The article flown may have been an interim prototype, as they dubbed it Test Vehicle 2, but it put up a satellite.
 (Test Vehicle 1 was suborbital.)

 Meanwhile, a small South Korean company called Perigee Aerospace is trying to build a rocket so tiny that the Nuri could lift it as a payload.
 See the Blue Whale article.